claudiacordobam/DigitalStorytellingProjects/README.md

 ---

+## ⚠️ Note on images
+Images in this repository may not display correctly in the GitHub preview due to rendering limitations.
+However, they should display properly when the files are downloaded locally.

+---

 ## 🌐 Language Note
 This project is written in Catalan, as it is part of my academic studies at UOC.